Cliff Crochet

-Cliff Crochet (born August 1, 1983), also known as "The Cajun Baby", is a professional bass fisherman from Pierre Part, Louisiana.
+Cliff Crochet (born August 1, 1983), also known as "The Cajun Baby", is an American professional bass fisherman from Pierre Part, Louisiana.
 Crochet is a competitor on Bass Angler Sportsman Society's (B.A.S.S.)
 Bassmaster Elite Series and has $478,078 in B.A.S.S. tournament winnings as of February 13, 2018.
 Crochet's sponsors include: K2 Coolers, Huk, Skeeter, Yamaha Motor Company, Lowrance Electronics, DUCE Rods, Luck E Strike, Seaguar, Rat-L-Trap, Santone Lures, Plenum, Power-Pole, and Classic Fiberglass.
 Since 2010, Crochet has competed in four Bassmaster Classic tournaments.
 Crochet's boat for the 2018 season is a 2018 Skeeter FX 21 with a 250 hp Yamaha SHO outboard engine.

 2016 Bass Pro Shops Bassmaster Central Open Winner

 On October 29, 2016, Cliff Crochet finished in first place with a three-day total Largemouth Bass weight 46lbs - 6oz to win the Bass Pro Shops Bassmaster Central Open on the Atchafalaya Basin in Morgan City, Louisiana.
 Crochet won a total cash and merchandise prize of $52,741 in addition to qualifying for the 2017 Bassmaster Classic.